-The Lower Keys from Marathon to Key West are much more laid-back than the islands in the north.
-More laid-back and more Caribbean!
+You will soon notice a difference, the Lower Keys are a lot more laid-back than the islands in the north.
+And more laid-back means more Caribbean!

 Drive from Miami to Key West: Marathon

-The Center has an exhibition that you can look at for free and there are guided tours where you learn more about these big animals.
+The center has a small exhibition that all visitors are free to look at and for a fee they arrange guided tours where they tell more about the big animals.

 Drive from Miami to Key West: Sombrero Beach

-Marathon has a secret beach, Sombrero Beach.
-To find it turn south from the main road US 1 at Mile Marker 50 and drive a few miles through a residential area, until you reach the beach parking area.
+Then, the next Marathon sight is a secret beach.
+To find to Sombrero Beach turn south from the US 1 Mile Marker 50 and drive a few miles through a residential are.

 Henry Flagler’s Railroad

-After Marathon you will reach the Seven Mile Bridge.
+After Marathon comes the Seven Mile Bridge.
 As the name says it’s seven miles long.
-Driving on it I got a feeling that this bridge will never end.
+Driving on it I got a feeling that the bridge never ends.

-There is an old bridge and a new one.
-The old bridge was built in 1912 for Henry Flagler’s railroad.
+Side by side there is a new bridge and an old one, built in 1912 for Henry Flagler’s railroad.

-There has been a railroad to Key West but it was later replaced by the Overseas Highway.
+So there was a railroad all the way to Key West but they replaced it by the Overseas Highway: